-On September 5, 2001, de Soto said that Annan had invited the two leaders to meet with him separately on September 12.
+On September 5, 2001, Alvaro de Soto said that the Secretary General had invited the two leaders to meet with him separately on September 12.
 Clerides accepted.
 Denktash did not because, "The necessary foundation has not been established."
 Denktash proposed a face-to-face meeting with Clerides and, although de Soto did not think it was a good idea, Clerides and Denktash met on December 4 for the first time since August 1997.
 The two leaders agreed to begin direct talks with no preconditions, all issues on the table, and to continue until a comprehensive settlement is achieved.
-Clerides became the first Cypriot president to travel to the north since 1974 on December 5, when he attended a dinner at Denktash's residence.
+On December 5, Clerides attended a dinner at Denktash's residence, thereby becoming the first Cypriot president to travel to the north since 1974.
 Denktash reciprocated by visiting Clerides's home for dinner on December 29.

 Developments, 2002-2003.
 On January 16, 2002, Clerides and Denktash agreed to hold intensive peace talks beginning January 21 at Nicosia Airport, a U.N. base.
-On September 6, Annan noted that "the elements of a comprehensive settlement ... exist," and "that the gaps dividing the parties can be bridged."
+On September 6, Annan's Report to the Security Council noted that "the elements of a comprehensive settlement ... exist," and "that the gaps dividing the parties can be bridged."
 Clerides observed, however, that there appeared to be no way of approaching sovereignty and whether there would be a new state or a continuation of the Republic of Cyprus.
 On September 16, Denktash proposed Belgium as a model for foreign affairs and Switzerland as a model for domestic affairs.
-In October, Clerides and Denktash agreed to establish committees to deal with international treaties and legislation for the common state.

-November 11, 2002, Annan Plan.
-Basis for Agreement on a Comprehensive Settlement of the Cyprus Problem called for a "new state of affairs," in which the "common state" government's relations with its two politically equal component states would be modeled on the Swiss federal example.
+Annan Plan.
+The Secretary General presented a draft of The Basis for Agreement on a Comprehensive Settlement of the Cyprus Problem, commonly referred to as the Annan Plan, on November 11, 2002.
+It called for a "new state of affairs," in which the "common state" government's relations with its two politically equal component states would be modeled on the Swiss federal example.
 It would have a single international legal personality.
 Component states would participate in foreign and EU relations as in Belgium.
 Parliament would have two 48-seat houses.
 Each state would have equal representation in the Senate.
 Seats in the Chamber of Deputies would be allocated in proportion to population, provided that no state would have less than 25% of the seats.
 A Presidential Council would have 6 members; the offices of President and Vice President would rotate every 10 months among its members.
 No more than two consecutive presidents could come from the same state.
 Greek and Turkish troops could not exceed a four-digit figure (9,999).
 U.N. peacekeepers would remain as long as the common state, with the concurrence of the component states, decides.
 Cyprus would be demilitarized.
 During a three-year transition, the leaders of the two sides would be co-presidents.
 The 1960 Treaties of Establishment, Guarantee, and Alliance would remain in force.
 There would be a single Cypriot citizenship and citizenship of a component state; residence in a component state could be limited by citizenship, but such limits would have restrictions.
-There would be provisions for return or compensation of property.
+Provisions would be made for return or compensation of property.
 Turkish Cypriot territory would be reduced to 28.5% of the island.